drtutut/GemAtom/README.md

     FLAGS:
         -C, --clean-title    When using a file or directory name as a title, convert '_' into space.
         -h, --help           Prints help information
-            --mtime          Use file modification time, not file creation time -q, --quiet          Do not write on stdout under non-error conditions -V, --version        Prints version information
+            --mtime          Use file modification time, not file change time -q, --quiet          Do not write on stdout under non-error conditions -V, --version        Prints version information